TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Ubuntu22.md

 `sudo apt install network-manager`

-Now also remove the modemmanager (it used to mess up GPSD)
+Now also remove the modemmanager (it can cause GPSD to misidentify the device)

 `sudo apt remove --purge modemmanager`